ytyeung/project_ainu_kamuichika/Manual_updated_Translation/English_Translation/9_Terkepi_Tororo.md

 I died such a pointless, miserable death,
 Frogs of the future,
-Never play tricks on human.
+Never play tricks on humans.

 The bloated frog died after telling his own tale.